IoT Chip Market Size and Share

 By Product: Processors Lead, Security ICs Accelerate

 Processors generated the largest revenue slice in 2024 at 25.65%, anchored by single-die combos that merge CPU, NPU, and multi-protocol radios.
 Enhanced integration trims printed-circuit area and shortens certification cycles, fortifying processor dominance in the Global IoT Chip market.
-Security ICs are poised for the fastest expansion with 17.90% CAGR as zero-trust architectures embed hardware roots-of-trust into every node of the IoT Chip market.
+Security ICs are poised for the fastest expansion with a 17.90% CAGR as zero-trust architectures embed hardware roots-of-trust into every node of the IoT Chip market.
 Sensor, connectivity, memory, logic, and power-management lines track broader unit shipment curves, with specialized low-power DRAM commanding premium price points.

 Upgrades in in-package voltage regulation now supply sub-0.5 V rails for AI accelerators, extending battery life in wearables.
 MEMS makers push shippable pressure sensors below 0.8 mm height, opening design space in rings and earbuds.
 SEALSQ secured contracts for 24 million quantum-resistant chips that protect UK smart meters, showcasing a security shift across critical infrastructure.